Comet-App/CImage/README.md

 # CImage

-A fast dynamic image compression class written in C++ to compress image to the lowest possible quality without loss in psychovisual quality and save in JPEG format.
+A fast dynamic image compression class written in C++ to compress image to the lowest possible size without loss in psychovisual quality and save in JPEG format.

 ## Required libraries